C3IDigitalLiteracyLab/student4_lab/exercise1.md

 * make the code changes necessary
 * commit it in a version control repo (github)

-From there, the automation will build the software and deploy it to the site, where you can see the changes you make.
+From there, the automation will build the software and deploy it to a test site, where you can see the changes you make.

 This exercise makes use of a basic "ToDo List" web application.